kedro-org/kedro-viz/docs/source/preview_custom_datasets.md

-# Extend preview to Custom Datasets
+# Extend preview to custom datasets

 When creating a custom dataset, if you wish to enable data preview for that dataset, you must implement a `preview()` function within the custom dataset class.
 Kedro-Viz currently supports previewing tables, Plotly charts, images, and JSON objects.